Expats in Estonia

 Consider attending an international Chamber of Commerce event, either with a friend who is a member, or as a corporate partner – these events, which range from the purely social to debates, discussions and high profile speakers – are a great way of networking with the expat and local business community.

-If you’re in Tallinn to work for one of the many technology companies and startups, there are specific events from social meetings to hackathons, targeted at different areas of tech business and general networking, arranged through interest groups and organizations such as Garage 48.
+If you’re in Tallinn to work for one of the many technology companies and startups, there are specific events from social meetings to hackathons, targeted at different areas of tech business and general networking, arranged through interest groups and organisations such as Garage48.
 This is an area that is developing rapidly so starting with an Internet search is the best way to find current information.

 International students are well catered for, with university cultural and international societies active and popular.

-Other smaller groups, such as the Diplomatic and Expat Community and Estonia Society (DECESA) is also good for the latest details and news.
+Other smaller groups, such as the Diplomatic, Expat Community and Estonia Society Association (DECESA) is also good for the latest details and news.